Jbat1Jumper/PyApiMaker/README.rst

 PyRpcConnector
 --------------

+See `./test/client_server <https://github.com/Jbat1Jumper/PyApiMaker/tree/master/test/client_server>`_.
-See ./test/client_server for a working example while doc is coming.
+for a working example while the doc is coming from some remote country in a small container.

 PyApiParser